ricardoespsanto/gopgup/README.md

 This product uses the public APIs but it is not endorsed or certified by neither of them.

+**Compile this application**
+The easiest way to compile this application is to use maven.

+Simply type:
+`mvn clean package`

 **Run this application**
 With two parameters:
 - api - with a value of omdb or spotify to query movies or albums